Arne Slot

-Arend Martijn "Arne" Slot (/nl/; born 17 September 1978) is a Dutch professional football manager and former player who is the head coach of club Liverpool.
+Arend Martijn "Arne" Slot (/nl/; born 17 September 1978) is a Dutch professional football manager and former player who was most recently the head coach of club Liverpool.

 Slot played as a midfielder for FC Zwolle, where he won the Eerste Divisie in 2002, NAC Breda and Sparta Rotterdam before retiring as a player back at PEC Zwolle, where he won another Eerste Divisie title in 2012.

 He started his managerial career in the academy of PEC Zwolle and as an assistant at Cambuur before taking over as co-head coach at the latter.
 In 2017, he became an assistant at AZ, where he was appointed head coach in 2019.
 Slot became head coach of Feyenoord in 2021.
 He led the club to the 2022 UEFA Europa Conference League final in his first season and won the club the Eredivisie and the KNVB Cup in subsequent seasons.
-He joined Liverpool in 2024, leading the side to a Premier League title in his first season at the club and becoming the first Dutch manager to win the competition.
+He joined Liverpool in 2024, leading the side to a Premier League title in his first season at the club and becoming the first Dutch manager to win the competition, before his dismissal at the end of the following season.

 Early life and playing career

-Arend Martijn Slot was born on 17 September 1978 in Bergentheim, where he was raised.
+Arend Martijn Slot was born on 17 September 1978 in Bergentheim, Overijssel, where he was raised.
 Slot started his football career at amateur side VV Bergentheim.
 He then moved to FC Zwolle, where he got into the first team as a 17-year-old in 1995.
 Slot started his professional career struggling with injuries and little playing time under the management of Jan Everse, but eventually became a goal-scoring attacking midfielder in Zwolle.
 In 2002, FC Zwolle won the Eerste Divisie to return to the Eredivisie after 13 years.
 Slot moved to NAC Breda in the same year.

 Under the management of Henk ten Cate, NAC Breda finished fourth in the Eredivisie in Slot's first season, NAC Breda's best league finish since 1956.
 Slot played his only games in European football in the first round of the UEFA Cup in 2003 as NAC Breda lost 5–0 and 0–1 to Newcastle United.
 He joined Sparta Rotterdam in the summer of 2007 before returning to FC Zwolle in the Eerste Divisie on a loan deal in 2009, before signing a permanent deal in 2010.
 FC Zwolle won the Eerste Divisie in 2012 to return to the Eredivisie, where Slot played one final season before retiring as a player.
 According to teammate Edwin de Graaf, he was "not so fast".
 Everse believes that despite a lack of physicality, Slot got the most out of his playing career due to his passing and vision.